-When the first provincial general elections were held in 1937, Huq transformed the All Bengal Tenants Association into the Krishak Praja Party, and won 36 seats in the Bengal Legislative Assembly.
+When the first provincial general elections were held in 1937, Huq transformed the All Bengal Tenants Association into the Krishak Praja Party, and won 36 seats in the Bengal Legislative Assembly against 37 of Muslim League.
 It was the third largest party after the Congress and Muslim League.
 Huq formed a coalition with the Bengal Provincial Muslim League and independent legislators.
 He was elected as the Leader of the House and the first Prime Minister of Bengal.

 On 8th September 1941, Mr. Fazlul Huq wrote to Secretary of League, Nawabzada Liaquat Ali Khan, that it was early in July that Viceroy conveyed his wishes to me through my Governor that I should serve on the proposed NDC as the Premier of Bengal representing this province.
 I signed assent because I felt it my duty to do so.
 I knew that I being was selected in my official capacity as Premier and, therefore, no objection to my being a member of the Defense Council could possibly arise.